gvwilson/thirdbit/fiction/iffy/index.md

 The result reminded Iffy of the picture of an anthill in her nature book.

-Aunt Naggie tapped her money on the reader at the entrance to pay her ten pence admission and then squared her shoulders.
+Aunt Naggie tapped her money on the reader at the entrance to pay her admission and then squared her shoulders.
 Noticing Iffy's yearning look back toward the docks, she nudged her foster daughter with her elbow.
 "Why'n't you go off an' see what you can find?